SUSE/DeepSea/README.md

 ## Developers and Admins
 For those interested in learning about some of the uses of Salt in DeepSea, see [here](https://github.com/suse/deepsea/blob/master/salt.md) for explanations and examples.

 ## Usage

 You need at least a minimum of 4 nodes to be able to test and use DeepSea properly.

-To be able to use less than 4 nodes during the deployment stages (e.g. in a development/testing environment), you could set the option `DEV_ENV=true` as an environment variable or globally as a pillar variable in `/srv/pillar/ceph/stack/global.yml`.
-Setting `DEV_ENV` allows you to:

-- Deploy monitors without the presence of a `profile` directory
-- Deply a cluster with at least _one_ (instead of 3/4/3) storage/monitor/mgr
-  nodes

 ### Add DeepSea repo to your admin host